Quasa

 Who Is Your Global Audience?

 The same applies to your international content marketing strategy.
 You need to know your target audiences.
-Did you know that only 20% of all Internet users are native-English speakers?
+Only 20% of all Internet users are native-English speakers.
 Not to mention that 72.4% of consumers say that they would rather purchase a product with information available in their own language.
 This shows that choosing the right audience and the appropriate language matters.

-Those who plan to spread across the border should consider which countries show interest in your niche.
-Check out your competitors (especially the highly successful brands) to see for which countries they have localized their content.
+Those who plan to expand across borders should consider which countries show interest in your niche.
+Check out your competitors—especially the highly successful brands—to see for which countries they have localized their content.

 How Will You Present the Localized Content?

-There are two options: have a global gateway for your current website or create different websites for different countries.
-The choice is all yours.
-If you choose to stick to your website, you need an option that will lead the users to their preferred gateway.
-Adding a global icon is possibly the best choice since it is noticeable but it doesn't affect your design negatively.
+There are two options: maintain a global gateway for your current website or create different websites for different countries.
+The choice is yours.
+If you choose to stick with your existing website, you need an option that will lead users to their preferred gateway.
+Adding a global icon is possibly the best choice since it is noticeable but does not negatively affect your design.

 For example:

-Tailor the users’ experience on different gateways based on A/B testing and cultural relevance studies.
+Tailor the user experience on different gateways based on A/B testing and cultural relevance studies.

 The other option is to create different URLs for each country.
-This means that you have a blank space for coming up with a completely new experience.
+This gives you a blank slate for crafting a completely new experience.

-Take P&G as an example and their websites for UK and USA market which are completely customized for the targeted country.
+Take P&G as an example—their websites for the UK and USA markets are completely customized for each targeted country.

 Localize, Don’t Translate!

-Not every country has the same puns, jokes, customs, holidays, etc. Adapt to your target audience of different nationalities by localizing the content.
-If you plan to hire someone for the process, make sure that they have a specific option for localization.
-For example, The Word Point offers both translation and localization services.
+Not every country shares the same puns, jokes, customs, or holidays.
+Adapt to your target audiences of different nationalities by localizing the content.
+If you plan to hire someone for the process, make sure they offer a specific option for localization.
+For example, The Word Point provides both translation and localization services.

 Work with Native Speakers

 Natives can be very useful for creating a highly effective marketing strategy for each country.
-Just think about it.
-Who is more qualified to talk about his people’s preference than a native?
+Just think about it—who is more qualified to talk about their people’s preferences than a native?

-Working with marketers from targeted countries is the smartest choice.
-Marketers’ job is to know what works best for the audience in their countries so they can tell you which aspects of the content you need to be careful about.
+Working with marketers from the targeted countries is the smartest choice.
+Marketers’ job is to know what works best for the audience in their countries, so they can tell you which aspects of the content you need to be careful about.

-If you’ve attended or plan to attend international seminars for your industry, get to networking and create relationships that can benefit this process.
-Another solution is to hire a freelancer that is a bilingual marketer in that country with whom you can cooperate when needed.
-Use sites such as UpWork to set a job post and send proposals to fitting candidates.
+If you’ve attended or plan to attend international seminars for your industry, get networking and build relationships that can benefit this process.
+Another solution is to hire a freelancer who is a bilingual marketer in that country with whom you can cooperate when needed.
+Use sites such as Quasa Connect to set a job post and send proposals to fitting candidates.

 Identify Topics of Interest